Mechanical Ventilator Basics For Nurses

 mechanical ventilator

-This is the example of settings in pressure support ventilation.
+This is an example of settings in pressure support ventilation.

 Here FiO2 is 50 %, peep is 7 cmH2O.
 And pressure support is 20 cmH2O.
-The right side of the monitor shows the patient is getting the minute volume of 3.5 liters per minute and tidal volume is 288 ml.
+The right side of the monitor shows the patient is getting a minute volume of 3.5 liters per minute and a tidal volume is 288 ml.

 How to connect the mechanical ventilator to a patient